8 tips for finding a NYC rental when there's lots of competition for apartments

 Need help renting the perfect apartment in the perfect neighborhood?
 Looking for a landlord who is flexible about guarantors, pets, or "flexing" a space with temporary walls?
 Put your search into the capable hands of The Agency, a tech-savvy real estate brokerage founded by a pair of Yale grads in response to the frustrating apartment-search experiences of classmates and colleagues.
 The Agency will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here.
 Bonus: The agents at The Agency are a delight to deal with.

-One tip from Sarah Minton, an agent at Warburg Realty, is to set up appointments on a Thursday or Friday.
+One tip from Sarah Minton, an agent at Compass, is to set up appointments for a Thursday or Friday.
 "Inventory replenishes later in the week for the weekend," she says, suggesting you might have to take a day off work.
 "It will be worth your time to see new inventory before the weekend rush," she says.

 With your documents ready, Gewirtz says you should "make an offer on the spot" if you like an apartment, and fill out an application immediately.